Therapists in Eagle Rock, Los Angeles, CA

 Clinical Social Work/Therapist, LCSW

 I believe that historical, political, social, and cultural environments influence the way we navigate the world and shape how we relate to others.
-As a therapist, my intention is to explore these influences alongside areas where you feel stuck or are seeing unhelpful patterns in your life so that new understanding, healing and empowerment can grow.
+My intention as a therapist is to explore your unique life experience alongside areas where you feel stuck or are seeing unhelpful patterns in your life so that new understanding, healing and empowerment can grow.
 My approach to therapy is based on collaboration, authenticity and genuine connection.
 I work with teens, adults, couples, am LGBTQIA+ affirming and kink, poly, and sex worker allied.
-I am specifically passionate about working with young adults through issues of identity and transition.

 I believe that historical, political, social, and cultural environments influence the way we navigate the world and shape how we relate to others.
-As a therapist, my intention is to explore these influences alongside areas where you feel stuck or are seeing unhelpful patterns in your life so that new understanding, healing and empowerment can grow.
+My intention as a therapist is to explore your unique life experience alongside areas where you feel stuck or are seeing unhelpful patterns in your life so that new understanding, healing and empowerment can grow.
 My approach to therapy is based on collaboration, authenticity and genuine connection.
 I work with teens, adults, couples, am LGBTQIA+ affirming and kink, poly, and sex worker allied.
-I am specifically passionate about working with young adults through issues of identity and transition.

 (213) 583-0901 View (213) 583-0901

-Photo of Mary L Velasquez, MA, LMFT, Marriage & Family Therapist
+Photo of Mary L Velasquez, Marriage & Family Therapist, MA, LMFT

 Mary L Velasquez